adlnet/xAPI-Spec/xAPI.md

 A map of the types of learning activity context that this statement is related to.

 ###### Rationale
-Many statements do not just involve one object Activity that is the focus, but relate to other contextually relevant activities.
+Many statements do not just involve one Object Activity that is the focus, but relate to other contextually relevant activities.
 "Context activities" allow for these related activities to be represented in a structured manner.